VirtoCommerce/vc-docs/storefront/user-guide/docs/registration_and_signing_in/create-account.md

 # Create account

-To work with the Storefront, you need to create a new account:
+To work with the Frontend Application, you need to create a new account:

-1. Open the Storefront and click **Sign up now** in the top right corner.
+1. Open the Frontend Application and click **Sign up now** in the top right corner.

     ![Sign-up](../media/sign-up.png)